Who is Sheldon Good?February 14, 2016

 After leaving the army, he joined a real estate firm, “to learn the real estate business,” he says.
 He stayed for eight years and then founded his own company, Sheldon Good and Company, a brokerage and auction firm.
 He supervised the sales and auctions of thousand of properties.

-Shelly is a United Nation’s delegate, serving in the role as an NGO (non government official) specializing in helping the world become a better place, through the use of real estate, to live, work and play.
+Shelly is a United Nation’s delegate, serving in the role as an NGO (non government official) doing his part to help the world become a better place, through the use of real estate, to live, work and play.
 He has spoken as an NGO in front of the General Assembly.

 Now back to Shelly…

 He has been active in many civic and charitable activities and served in numerous leadership roles for charitable causes.
 He received the Prime Minister’s Medal from the State of Israel and the Crown of a Good Name for his work on behalf of Israel.
 He was recognized by the University of Illinois as the 2000 recipient of the Lifetime Alumni Achievement Award (an oil painting of him hangs in Illini Hall) and was inducted into the Chicago Association of Realtors, Hall of Fame.
 He served on the endowment committee of the University and was a founder and board member of the Jewish Studies program.
 He was named an ‘Outstanding Alumni’ of his college fraternity Alpha Epsilon Pi and is still involved.